expressjs/expressjs.com/starter/faq.md

 });
 ```

-## How do you setup an error handler in Express?
+## How do you setup an error handler?

-Error-handling middleware is defined just like regular middleware,
+You define error-handling middleware the same way as other middleware,
-except that it must be defined with an arity of 4 (that is the signature
-`(err, req, res, next)`):
+except with four arguments instead of three; specifically with the signature `(err, req, res, next)`:

 ```js
 app.use(function(err, req, res, next){